mike-bricknell-barlow/wordpress-simple-webp-images/readme.txt

 If it's the majority of the site that doesn't display correctly, turn off the setting and send me a message describing the issue that you saw - I'll try to issue a fix and come back to you!

 == Changelog ==
+= 1.2.0 =
+* Feature - Allowing exclusion from HTML output buffering and image lazy loading via apply_filters

+= 1.1.18 =
+* Bugfix - Getting attachment ID from image URL if no other attachment ID is found

 = 1.1.17 =
 * Bugfix - Preventing HTML output buffering from affecting XML sitemaps, such as those produced by Yoast SEO